Liozon/projet-appmob/README.md

 - [NPM](https://www.npmjs.com/), on your computer
 - [Git](https://git-scm.com/downloads), on your computer
 - [Ionic DevApp](https://ionicframework.com/docs/appflow/devapp/), install it on your smartphone (require Android 4.1 or later // iOS 9.2 or later)

+#### API

+In order to use this app, you'll need to provide an API URL and an image upload service URL.

 ### How to install